List of Spartacus (TV series) characters: Oenomaus

 Doctore, Gallic gladiator, and trainer of gladiators in Batiatus' ludus.
 He was rescued from the Pits as a young man by Titus Batiatus and in gratitude, pledges his loyalty to the House of Batiatus.
 He believes in the honor of the ludus and the House of Batiatus until he learns differently.
 He is married to Lucretia's body slave, Melitta, until her accidental death by poisoning.
 Oenomaus is good friends with Gannicus.
 He was a gladiator until he was seriously wounded in a battle against Theokoles and becomes the new Doctore when he is forced to kill the previous one.
 Batiatus proposes to make Oenomaus master of the ludus if he is successful in his political ambition.
 He provides limited aid in the rebellion of the ludus and makes an unsuccessful attempt on Ashur.
 He keeps himself separated from the rebels at first, and resigns himself back to fighting in the Pits.
 He is captured by Ashur and tortured for information on Spartacus, eventually learning of the affair between Melitta and Gannicus.
 He is condemned, along with Crixus and Rhaskos, to fight to his death in the arena and angrily engages Gannicus.
 He is rescued by Spartacus, and Gannicus later joins the rebels.
 Oenomaus slowly begins to forgive him.
 His eye is damaged beyond medical help after a fight with the Egyptian.
 Oenomaus is slain in the season 2 finale by the Egyptian, following a brazen attack on the Romans to escape the mountaintop on which the slaves were trapped.
-But Gannicus avenges him as killing the Egyptian.
+But Gannicus avenges him by killing the Egyptian.
 Before dying, he tells Gannicus that he and Melitta will be waiting to greet him in the afterlife.